Objectives of the Scottish Schools Pipe Band Championships

 A maximum of five minutes playing time is permitted.

-A maximum of 15 entries is allowed for the competition, on a first come first served basis, as the intention is that the freestyle musical ensemble competition will run for no more than half the day due to time and accommodation constraints.
+Entries are on a first come first served basis, as the intention is that the Freestyle Musical Ensemble competition will run for no more than half the day due to time and accommodation constraints.

 Technical Guidance